 - In Latin ‘ANIMA’ means soul.
-So it all about giving soul to a character.
+So it is all about giving soul to a character.

 - Technically it is change of property within certain period.

-- Animation adds to graphics the dimension of time, which vastly increases the amount of information, which can be transmitted.
+- Animation adds to graphics the dimension of time, Therefore, increases the amount of information, which can be transmitted.

-- A simple theory known as persistence of vision offers an explanation.
+- Persistence of vision, a simple theory offers an explanation.
 The Greek astronomer Ptolemy discovered this principle back in 130 A.D.

-- If images are flashed before the eye at at least 10 frames per second, the brain thinks it is seeing a single moving image.
+- If relative images are flashed before the eyes for at least 10 frames per second, the brain thinks it is seeing a single moving image.

-- The number of frames per second, or FPS, directly correlates to how smooth the movement appears.
+- The number of frames per second (FPS), directly correlates to how smooth the movement appears.

 - If the frame rate is too slow, the motion will look awkward and jerky.
-If the frame rate is too high the motion will blur.
+However, if the frame rate is too high the motion will be blur.

-Understanding the persistence of vision PAUL ROGET invented the “ Thaumatrope” in 1828
+Understanding the persistence of vision W. Phillips(assosiation with J.A.
+Paris) invented the “ Thaumatrope” in 1825

 Types of Animation